 The Health Sciences degree program with a concentration in Gerontology is designed for students seeking to work with the elderly population in a wide variety of settings, including long-term care and retirement facilities, senior centers, government offices on aging at all levels, home health care agencies, adult day care programs, adult protective service agencies, and others.
 Students enrolled in this concentration are eligible for a membership with the National Association for Professional Gerontologists (NAPG).

 This program prepares you with the skills necessary to have a positive impact on the quality of services available to meet this need in a growing population.

-- 1. Identify and evaluate a diverse array of health-related information sources. - 2.
+- Identify and evaluate a diverse array of health-related information sources. - 2.
 Demonstrate consideration and sensitivity to cultural contexts of patients, their families, and healthcare staff and providers. - 3.
 Effectively integrate concepts and practices in health sciences to achieve healthcare outcomes. - 4.
-Employ the language of healthcare effectively in written forms. - 5.
-Employ the language of healthcare effectively in oral forms. - 6.
+Employ the language of healthcare effectively in written forms. - Employ the language of healthcare effectively in oral forms. - 6.
 Participate effectively in team problem-solving and decision-making in healthcare. - 7.
 Interpret healthcare data delivered in verbal, numeric, or graphical form. - 8.
 Evaluate ethical issues in healthcare in order to propose effective resolutions. - 9.
 Evaluate ideas and evidence rationally to produce and implement solutions for health-related issues.

-Core Requirements

 GER310 Gerontology 3

 HCA101 Healthcare Delivery in the 3

 United States

 HCA201 Terminologies and 3

 Classification Systems

 HCA401 Strategic Management in 3

 Healthcare Organizations

 HCA414 Healthcare Law, Policy, and 3

 Management

 HDA310 Health Informatics 3

 HED201 Human Nutrition 3

 HED302 Health Promotions and 3

-Lifestyle Modification

-HSC101 Health and Society 3

-HSC105 Cultural Competence in 3